KyserClark/Hacking-Notes/Buffer Overflows/OSCP Prep.md

 padding = "\x90" * 16
 ```

-### Step 28: Start netcat listener
+* Step 30: Start netcat listener

 Example:
 ```
 nc -lnvp 4444
 ```

-### Step 29: Restart application in Immunity, Run it, and run exploit.py from attack machine
+* Step 31: Restart application in Immunity, Run it, and run exploit.py from attack machine

-### Step 30: Check listener, it should have a shell
+* Step 32: Check listener, it should have a shell

-## References
+## Reference

 * https://tryhackme.com/room/bufferoverflowprep#